scalar-labs/cassy/README.md

 Note that there should be no data, commitlogs, hints in a node that is being recovered, and the Cassandra daemon should be stopped.

 ```
-$ grpcurl -plaintext -d '{"snapshot_id": "", "restore_type": 2, "cluster_id": ""}' 192.168.0.254:20051 rpc.CassandraBackup.RestoreBackup
+$ grpcurl -plaintext -d '{"snapshot_id": "", "restore_type": 2, "cluster_id": "", "target_ips": ["192.168.0.3]}' 192.168.0.254:20051 rpc.CassandraBackup.RestoreBackup
 ```

-It will download the specified snapshot and the incremental backups from the blob store into Cassandra data directory with a directory named `node-backup` and place the files properly for Cassandra to start up with the files.
+It will download the specified snapshot and the incremental backups from the blob store into Cassandra data directory of "192.168.0.3" with a directory named `node-backup` and place the files properly for Cassandra to start up with the files.

+If `target_ips` is omitted, it will restore the specified backups to all the nodes.

 ### Restore backups to a cluster